 In the fall of 1839, George C. Merrifield opened a school in a building at the corner of Union and Fourth Street.
-He had taught school before coming the Mishawaka in 1837.
-On October 5, 1851, Mr. Merrifield dismissed all his students early to attend a town celebration welcoming the first train to arrive in the small village.
-The Michigan Southern and Northern Indiana Railroad had chugged into Mishawaka for the very first time.
-The steam train engine was named the John Striker and was about the size of a small farm tractor.
+He had taught school before coming to Mishawaka in 1837.
+On October 5, 1851, Mr. Merrifield dismissed all his students early to attend a town celebration welcoming the first passenger train to arrive in the small village.
+The Michigan Southern and Northern Indiana Railroad train had chugged into Mishawaka for the very first time.
+The steam train locomotive was named the John Striker and was about the size of a small farm tractor.
 It burned wood for fuel, had to be stopped by using hand brakes, and had 3 passenger cars and a baggage car.
 Thirty-five passengers were aboard the train.

 There were many industrious craftsmen now settled in Mishawaka and many industries were established.
 Mishawaka-manufactured items were being shipped by keel boat, wagon, and now the railroad.
 These items went all over the United States and people were drawn to Mishawaka because of the fame of things made there.
-This immigration to Mishawaka were let by many who came from Belgium and Italy.
+This immigration to Mishawaka were led by many who came from Belgium and Italy.
 They brought with them their families, their social cultures, their food, the religious beliefs, and a new cosmopolitan atmosphere to the town of Mishawaka.

 The Terrible 1859 Railroad Disaster

 A little before midnight on June 27, 1859 the Night Express train traveling from Chicago to Toledo roared into South Bend.
-It had been a very rainy couple of days and when the Michigan Southern train carrying 150 people reached the Springbrook Bridge and the ravine it covered.
-The soil holding up the railroad bridge was loosened to such an extend that when the train reached the ravine, the bridge gave way and the train and all its cars careened into the flooded abyss.
+It had been a very rainy couple of days when the Michigan Southern train carrying 150 people reached the Springbrook Bridge and the ravine it covered.
+The soil holding up the railroad bridge was loosened to such an extent that when the train reached the ravine, the bridge gave way and the train, and all its cars careened into the flooded abyss.

 The engine and its tender was literally buried into the muddy bank on the opposite side of the culvert.
 The rest of the wooden cars were smashed into kindling and piled on top of each other.
 The two first class passenger cars were torn to pieces and much of the cars were carried downstream, while the sleeping car, which was close to the rear of the train, was somewhat less damaged.